skranz/RTutor/README.md

 ```
 (You may have to restart your R session / RStudio for the update to work.)

-## Create your own problem sets

-Take a look at the [manuals](https://skranz.github.io/RTutor/articles) for documentation of how to create own problem sets.

 ## Suggestions & Feedback